realworldocaml/book/en/lists-and-patterns.md

 let s = "." ^ "."  ^ "."  ^ "."  ^ "."  ^ "."  ^ "."
 ```

-will allocate a string of length 2, 3, 4, 5, 6 and 7, whereas this
+will allocate strings of length 2, 3, 4, 5, 6 and 7, whereas this
 code:

 ```ocaml